doersino/exam-timer/README.md

         ```
         <li class="before during homestretch">Always visible, but disappears once the exam is over.</li>
         ```
 2. Once it's exam time, **open `examtimer.html` in a browser**.
-Enter fullscreen mode and hide the address bar (that's supposedly somewhere in the "View" menu).
+    * Enter fullscreen mode and hide the address bar (that's supposedly somewhere in the "View" menu).
-    * Disable your computer's sleep mode (and if there's a separate screen sleep mode or screen saver, disable that too).
+    * Disable your computer's sleep mode (or set the sleep timer to a sufficiently large value).
+If there's a separate screen sleep mode or screen saver, disable that too.
 On a Mac, run `caffeinate -u` in a terminal window in the background.
-    * If you're running software that might show some sort of notification of update dialog, it's best to keep it closed during the exam.
+    * If you're running software that might show some sort of notification of update dialog (looking at you, Java), it's best to keep it closed during the exam.
 3. Once everything's ready to go, **press the space bar** to start the timer.
-    * A Unix timestamp corresponding to the start time will be appended to the URL, so if your computer happens to crash, you can recover via your browser history.
+    * A Unix timestamp corresponding to the start time will be appended to the URL, so if your computer happens to crash, you can resume the timer via your browser history.

 ## Notes

-* The first version of this timer (see commit `771a822`) was successfully used during the "Datenbanksysteme I" exam at the University of Tübingen in the winter of 2018.
+* The first version of this timer (see commit `771a822`) was successfully used during the "Datenbanksysteme I" exam at the University of Tübingen in the winter of 2018. <!-- TODO info1 -->
-* TODO info 1
 * A hat tip to Tim Beckmann, whose [examclock](https://github.com/elogy/examclock) I've considerd forking after building the first version of this timer and before extending it to more-or-less match his clock's feature set.
 (Klausu(h)r ist der *beste* Wortwitz!)